CS3219-AY2324S1/ay2324s1-course-assessment-g11/README.md

 Docker and Docker Compose are used to set up a simulated production build (meaning that the Docker images and containers that will be spun up locally are almost identical to those in the production environment, with the exception of some environment variables).

+NOTE: Do not run both Docker and No Docker at the same time.
+This will cause port conflicts.

 1. **Run yarn docker:build:** From the root repo, run